danmanners/personal-website/content/posts/2020-10-p2-k3s-do-zerotier-gitops.md

 draft = false
 slug = "p2-k3s-digitalocean-zerotier-and-more"
 tags = ['zerotier','digitalocean','homelab','letsencrypt','turingpi','raspberrypi']
-categories = ['Networking','Zerotier','DigitalOcean','Router','TuringPi']
+categories = ['Networking','ZeroTier','DigitalOcean','Router','TuringPi']
 +++

-In part 2 of getting everything up and going, we'll be covering Turing Pi prep with multiple nodes, creating a Droplet in Digital Ocean, creating your Zerotier network, joining your DO droplet to the Zerotier network as a client, and the requirements and setup for a system in your homelab acting as a router for Zerotier.
+In part 2 of getting everything up and going, we'll be covering Turing Pi prep with multiple nodes, creating a Droplet in Digital Ocean, creating your ZeroTier network, joining your DO droplet to the ZeroTier network as a client, and the requirements and setup for a system in your homelab acting as a router for ZeroTier.

 <center>
 <img src="/static/images/posts/k3s-do-zerotier-gitops/TuringPi.jpg" style="border-radius: 25px; width:60%; height:60%">